-For the latest developments in the Chancellor's Faculty Excellence Program, please visit the Work that Matters website.
+For the latest developments in the Chancellor's Faculty Excellence Program, please visit the faculty clusters website.

 The Chancellor’s Faculty Excellence Program, launched in 2011, is recruiting some of the best and brightest minds to join NC State’s community of world-leading faculty at the forefront of this initiative.
 Guided by a strong strategic plan and an aggressive vision, new thematic clusters are adding over 75 new faculty members in 20 select fields to enhance the breadth and depth of NC State’s solution-driven research and innovation.